ppgorecki/csvmanip/README.md

 ```
 Class label may be empty.

-CSV header is created from LABEL's.
+If -N LABEL option is not provided, a single dat file is a single row in the output csv.

+To read a csv file from stdin use '-'.

+#### A dat file with multiple rows

 A dat file can be divided into multiple rows with option -N LABEL.
-Each occurence of LABEL
-starts a new row.
+Each occurence of LABEL starts a new row.

+#### Csv files

+Any csv file with a header that contains Id column is allowed.
+Each row is directecly converted into a row in the output.
+Rows are merged using Id, unless -I option is provided.

+To reading a csv file from stdin use '-'.

+### Output

 Rows are sorted using digits extracted from file names (e.g., result.12.txt result.1555.txt -> extracted 12, 1555).
 Extracted digits are placed in Id column.
 Filename is inserted into Source column.

 If a label occures several times, all occurences are relabeled to columns LABEL1, LABEL2 etc. (see relabelling rules)

-Csv input files can be also given in input, where each row of csv is converted into a single dat-file record.

 Typical usage to merge all files and files from given dirs into a single csv file:

 ```
-csvmanip.py FILE1 FILE2 DIR1 DIR2 DIR3
+csvmanip.py FILE1 FILE2 DIR1 DIR2 DIR3 ...
 ```

-## Command line options
+### Command line options

-### General options
+#### General options
 * -d "LABEL=VALUE,LABEL=VALUE,..." - set default values for given labels; forces sorting of columns
 * -D FILE - default values from a file (see the input format); forces sorting of columns
 * -F - rows are sorted based on input file order